ACTFL 2009 Conference in San Diego Report

 - Zulu Learners' Reference Grammar

-Each day, Adedoyin and Brittany had the opportunity to speak with the hundreds of teachers and conference speakers that filtered through the exhibition hall.
-Comments ranged from astonishment of the number of language materials produced, to requests for particular language material, and inquiries concerning how to become involved in the writing and producing of African language material.
+Each day, we had the opportunity to speak with the hundreds of ACTFL members and conference visitors that filtered through the exhibition hall.
+Comments ranged from astonishment of the number of language materials produced, to requests for particular language material and inquiries concerning how to become involved in the writing and producing of African language material.

-Brittany gave a presentation about the goals, achievements, and future projects of the NALRC at a session introducing and explaining the benefits of Language Resource Centers.
-The conference was a huge success, and the NALRC look forward to attending the upcoming 41st American Council for the Teaching of Foreign Languages annual conference in San Antonio, Texas!
+We were constantly presenting the goals, achievements, and future projects of the NALRC to the attendees.
+We were also relentlessly introducing and explaining the benefits of Language Resource Centers.
+The conference was a huge success, and the NALRC look forward to attending the upcoming 44th American Council for the Teaching of Foreign Languages annual conference in Boston, MA.